shayanaqvi/shayanaqvi.github.io/content/snaps.md

 # What is this page?

-Just photos of random things around me here.
+Random photos of things around me.
 No professional photography here!
-I'm not editing any of the photos here.